Skip to content

 Phase 3: Perceptual Engineering (Advanced Layout)

 Our most recent entries focus on how the brain interprets space and how to eliminate friction between zones.
+For the foundational definition behind sightlines and perception, see the visual horizon.

 3. Understanding Kinetic Flow